vicocz/brickcontroller2/README.md

 # BrickController Essentials

+Fork of [BrickController 2](https://github.com/imurvai/brickcontroller2) having [additional features](#features-and-fixes) which are not of the original application yet.

 Cross platform mobile application for controlling Lego creations using a bluetooth gamepad.

-Fork of the original application [BrickController 2](https://github.com/imurvai/brickcontroller2).
-It contains additional features, which are not part of the original application yet.
-See details [here](#features-and-fixes).

 ## Supported platforms